Skip to main content

 • Dents in the collector.

-• Moistening of inside-surface of the funnel and the tube.
+• Moistening of the inside surface of the funnel and the tube.

 • For very intense rain some water is still pouring into the already filled bucket.

-• Inclination of the gauge may result in catching less or more rain than the actual amount.
+• The inclination of the gauge may result in catching less or more rain than the actual amount.

 • Remedial measures for Error in Precipitation measurement

-• Inclined instrument needs to be reinstalled.
+• The inclined instrument needs to be reinstalled.
 The correction factor however can be calculated from the angle of inclination.

 • For wind protection certain wind shields are designed and used which are called Splash Guards.
 Proper setting of gauge above ground level is necessary.